We’re looking for a crew of passionate literacy champions to help increase literacy in Chicago.

 MEMBERSHIP & OUTREACH

-This intern supports the Facilities Director with a variety of IT related projects at our exceptionally fun, non-traditional, shared workspace environment.
+This intern supports the Operations Director with a variety of IT related projects at our exceptionally fun, non-traditional, shared workspace environment.
 An ideal candidate will have a strong interest in helping support and educate others who are less technically inclined.
 Creative, service-minded individuals who enjoy meeting new people and helping them with simple to moderate software needs will fit in quite well.
 Everyday support needs could include helping users gain access to wifi, assisting guests with printing, updating meeting room workstations, managing our wireless network and supporting internal team needs.
 Candidates should be pursuing a minor or major in information technology or be CompTIA A+ certified.
 Proficiency in Apple OS X is a plus.
 There will also be opportunities to craft your own semester-long concentration projects based on your interests.

 COMMUNICATIONS & MARKETING

-This intern supports the Partnerships Director with foundation research, special events, CRM management, associate board meetings, and more.
+This intern supports the Development Coordinator with foundation research, special events, CRM management, associate board meetings, and more.
 This internship is particularly relevant for students with a strong research background and detail-oriented work skills.
 Students planning a career in the nonprofit industry would benefit greatly from this experience.
 Proficiency with Microsoft Office, Google Drive (Docs, Sheets), and Salesforce is preferred.
 There will also be opportunities to craft your own semester-long concentration projects based on your interest.

 VIDEO & GRAPHIC DESIGN